towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 **What are the peak hours for casual riders?**
 ![v11](https://github.com/towhidrazu/Cyclistic_Bike_Share/blob/main/v11.png)

-Comment: Chart above depicts that casual riders enjoy theri ride during afternoon time.
-That emphasises their use of bikes for recreational purpose.
+Comment: Chart above depicts that casual riders enjoy their rides most during afternoon time.
+That emphasises their use of bikes for recreational purposes.

 **What are the peak hours for member riders?**